 I used to go there and talk to the girl who worked at the counter before getting on the bus every morning with the rest of my unit and going to work.
 Our living quarters were right across the street, so I got in the habit of visiting her and shooting the breeze in Chinese.
 I could speak some Vietnamese, but I could actually talk in Chinese.

-I’ve always gone into shops and talked to the hired help if they were girls.
+I always went into shops and talked to the hired help if they were girls.
 For two months I regularly visited a bookshop in Danang that a young Chinese woman ran.
 Then on my last day in town I went to say goodbye and an M.P., a marine, busted me for being on the streets.
 You weren’t allowed to be in the city unless you had business and papers to prove it.
 You weren’t even supposed to talk to the locals.
 I showed him my little plastic I.D. card that was issued to me because not only did I wander around town, I lived in it.

 Me and two other guys, a Kentuckian who liked to fight and a Mormon from Utah who told me some of the most wondrous tales I’d ever heard, lived on the second floor of a little house in a tiny compound with about six families who inhabited squatter shacks along the wall opposite the gate.
 We lived upstairs and the landlady lived downstairs and entertained any number of soldiers and considered herself the girlfriend of one in particular who flew Hueys.